sebas7961/sebas7961.github.io/README.md

-Computer vision model (TensorFlow/Keras) that classifies coffee beans as good or defective, served in the browser with TensorFlow.js
+Image classifier trained in TensorFlow/Keras, served in the browser with TensorFlow.js